Spencer-M24/webapi-iv-guided/README.md

-# Web API Deployment Challenge
+# Web API IV Challenge

-Guided project for **Web API IV** module.

-In this project we will learn how to deploy a Web API to `heroku`.
+In this challenge, you will **deploy** an API of your choosing to `heroku`.

-## Prerequisites

-- Sign up for a [heroku](https://www.heroku.com/) free account.

 ## Instructions

-Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.
+You are allowed, and **encouraged**, to collaborate with other peers.
+Please follow the twenty-minute rule, before seeking support from your PM and Instructor.

+## Minimum Viable Product

+Pick any API, could be one of your past projects, and deploy it to `heroku`.
+Once deployed, send the URL to the PM for your group.

+## Stretch Goal

+- add support for environment variables using `.env` files.
+You can use the [dotenv](https://www.npmjs.com/package/dotenv) npm module.